papermerge/documentation/docs/user/getting-started.md

 ## Page Management

-Many times scanning documents in bulk yields documents with blank pages; some pages my be out of order or maybe part of totally different document.
-Even if you notices these flaws immediately it is time consuming and frustrating to redo scanning process.
-Papermerge helps you with your scanned documents like no other tool.
-With Papermerge you can delete blank or erroneous pages, you can move pages from one document into another (with cut and paste) and most importantly you can reorder document pages in case you need to do so.
+Many times scanning documents in bulk yields documents with blank pages; some pages my be out of order, rotated, maybe part of totally different document.
+Even if you notices these flaws immediately it is time consuming and frustrating to redo scanning process. {{ extra.project }} helps you with your scanned documents like no other tool.
+With {{ extra.project }} you can reorder, rotate or even delete pages in case you need to do so.

 ![Blank pages in a document](../img/getting-started/blank-pages.png)